Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/triggerman.md

 # Deadly Precision
 Starting at 15th level, when you have advantage on a ranged attack with a firearm, you can treat a roll of 18-20 as a critical hit.

-# Aim for the Head
+# Hip Fire
-Starting at 18th level, you can give yourself disadvantage on a ranged attack roll with a firearm.
-If you hit, you can treat it as a critical hit.
+Starting at 18th level, once per turn, you can give yourself disadvantage on a ranged attack roll with a firearm.
+If you do, you can make another ranged attack with the same weapon.

-Once you use this feature, you can't use it again until you finish a short or long rest.
-The use is not expended when you miss.